javidsegura/linear_regression/README.md

 # LINEAR REGRESSION ANALYSIS

-<p> <b> QUICK DESCRIPTION: </b>  Introduce any dataset and get linear regression analysis, this includes plotting, optimized parameters, R^2 value, and function for predictions among other features.
+<p> <b> QUICK DESCRIPTION : </b>  Introduce any dataset and get linear regression analysis, this includes plotting, optimized parameters, R^2 value, and function for predictions among other features.
 Few functions are hardcoded; changing the dataset, should not affect the functionality of this code.
 (I have checked these values in
 spreadsheet software and results are consistent)[1] </p>

 <p> <b> LIMITATIONS: </b>